Pat Williams (Montana politician): National Endowment for the Arts controversy

 Congressional criticism of the NEA was spearheaded by senators Jesse Helms (R–NC) and Alfonse D'Amato (R–NY).
 Senator D'Amato tore up a copy of a catalogue featuring Piss Christ on the floor of the Senate.
 Later, on July 26, 1989, Helms offered an amendment to prevent federal support for "obscene and indecent" art.
 Aware of the NEA's desperate situation, and the impossibility of pulling together a core of support for a straight, five-year reauthorization, Representative Williams worked throughout the summer to formulate a compromise bill.
-In October, he announced that he and Representative Earl Thomas Coleman had devised legislation, the Williams-Coleman compromise, that would alter the structure of the Endowment's grant-making procedure; leave the obscenity determination to the Supreme Court; increase the percentage of NEA funding for state and local arts agencies; and provide for increased public access to the arts through increased funding for rural and inner-city areas and arts education.
+In October, he announced that he and Representative Earl Thomas Coleman had devised legislation, the Williams-Coleman compromise, that would alter the structure of the Endowment's grant-making procedure; leave the obscenity determination to the U.S. Supreme Court; increase the percentage of NEA funding for state and local arts agencies; and provide for increased public access to the arts through increased funding for rural and inner-city areas and arts education.
 After fierce debate, the language embodied in the Williams-Coleman substitute prevailed.
 During the House-Senate conference on the Interior appropriations bill, the Williams-Coleman language prevailed over the amendments from Helms and Orrin Hatch (R–UT), and subsequently became law.

-His support for the NEA led him to be branded 'Porno Pat' by his opponents, and sign-carrying protesters confronted him at airports in both Washington, D.C., and Montana.
+His support for the NEA led him to be branded 'Porno Pat' by his opponents, and sign-carrying protesters confronted him at airports in both Washington, D.C. and Montana.

-Since leaving the House of Representatives in 1997, Williams has continued to voice his support for the arts wherever he can, regularly spending time in Helena, Montana, where he speaks with members of the state legislature about arts policy and funding.
+From the time he left the House of Representatives in 1997, Williams continued to voice his support for the arts wherever he could, regularly spending time in Helena, Montana, where he spoke with members of the state legislature about arts policy and funding.
 In 2010, Montana governor Brian Schweitzer honored Williams with the Governor’s Arts Award for his efforts in saving National Endowment for the Arts.
 In 2017, reflecting on his time in Congress, Williams said "the opportunity to defend freedom of expression in a meaningful way" was one of the "great thrills" he had in the Congress.
 When asked about President Trump's threats to defund the agency once again, Williams said, "art can flourish without politics.
 The reverse is not true.
 Art reflects the diversity and pluralism of our society, which is free.
 And freedom is our bulwark against tyranny."